Tony Taylor (footballer, born 1989): Professional

 Taylor's option was not exercised by NYCFC at the end of the 2016 season.
 On January 31, 2017, Taylor joined Primeira Liga side Paços de Ferreira.
 Taylor was signed by Jacksonville Armada FC on July 28, 2017.

-On February 26, 2018 Taylor signed with the Ottawa Fury in the United Soccer League.
+On February 26, 2018, Taylor signed with the Ottawa Fury in the United Soccer League.

 International career

 Taylor played with the United States U-20s, participating in the 2009 FIFA U-20 World Cup.
 He also played with the United States U-23 Olympic Qualifying team participating in the 2012 CONCACAF Olympic Qualifying Tournament.

-In September 2016, Taylor was called up for the first time to the Panama national football team for a friendly against Mexico national football team on October 11, 2016.
+In September 2016, Taylor was called up for the first time to the Panama national football team for a friendly against the Mexico national football team on October 11, 2016.
 Both of Taylor's parents are Panamanian-born.
 Taylor debuted for Panama in a 0–0 2018 World Cup qualification tie against Mexico.
 In January 2017, Taylor played two matches for Panama at the 2017 Copa Centroamericana.